 St. Paul’s Library provides an excellent means of keeping instructed and well-informed about our faith and its application to daily life in the world.

-The books, more than 600 in number, are housed on the lower floor of the church hall, in the comfortably appointed King Room named for Canon King, Rector of St. Paul’s from 1914 to 1944.
-It is open during coffee hour following services and when meetings are held in the King Room.
+The books, more than 600 in number, are housed on the lower floor of the church hall, in the comfortably-appointed King Room named for Canon King, Rector of St Paul’s from 1914 to 1944.
+It is open during coffee hours following Eucharists and when meetings are held in the King Room.

 All books, except reference books and Bibles, are available for loan.
 Simply write your name, date when borrowed, and contact address and telephone number on the record card kept in the book and leave the card at the circulation desk.
-Return the book to the circulation desk when you have read it.
+Return the book there when you have read it.

-The Library was founded during the incumbency of the then-Reverend (now Most Reverend) David Crawley as Rector of St. Paul’s.
+Trivia: The Library was founded during the incumbency of the Most Reverend David Crawley as Rector of St Pauls.
 Initial funding was provided in 1986 in memory of Margaret Avery, a parishioner who was tragically killed in a traffic accident.